Of Plymouth Plantation

 Bradford's Of Plymouth Plantation

-And first of the occasion and inducements thereunto; the which, that I may truly unfold, I must begin at the very root and rise of the same.
+And first of the occasion and inducements thereunto [i.e., the reasons for the Pilgrims' coming to America; cf. origin story]; the which, that I may truly unfold, I must begin at the very root and rise [origin] of the same.
 The which I shall endeavor to manifest in a plain style, with singular regard unto the simple truth in all things; at least as near as my slender judgment can attain the same.

 Chapter 1.
 Bradford’s history of the Protestant Reformation in England

 [chapter 1, paragraph 1 > ¶1.1] It is well known unto the godly and judicious, how, ever since the first breaking out of the light of the gospel [Protestant Reformation] in our Honorable Nation of England, (which was the first of nations whom the Lord adorned therewith, after that gross darkness of popery [Catholicism] which had covered and overspread the Christian world,) what wars and oppositions ever since, Satan hath raised, maintained, and continued against the Saints, from time to time, in one sort or other.
-Sometimes by bloody death and cruel torments; other [times Satan inflicted] imprisonments, banishments, and other hard usages; as being loath his [Satan’s] kingdom should go down, the truth prevail, and the churches of God revert to their ancient purity, and recover their primitive order, liberty, and beauty.
-[Protestantism recovers the original idea of the church like Christ’s Apostles practiced in the Book of Acts; by implicit contrast, the Catholicism adds to the history of the church--which, according to the Protestants, would lead them away from the light of divine revelation in the gospel and into the darkness of human sin.]
+Sometimes by bloody death and cruel torments; other [times Satan inflicted] imprisonments, banishments, and other hard usages; as being loath [resistant] his [Satan’s] kingdom should go down, the truth prevail, and the churches of God revert to their ancient purity, and recover their primitive order, liberty, and beauty. [[Protestantism traditionally works to recover the original idea of the church comparable to the community Christ’s Apostles practiced in the Book of Acts; by implicit contrast, Catholicism adds to the history of the church—which, according to Protestants, would lead away from the light of divine revelation in the gospel and toward the darkness of human sinfulness.]

-[¶1.2] But when he [Satan] could not prevail by these means, against the main truths of the gospel, but that they [truths] began to take root in many places, being watered with the blood of the martyrs, and blessed from heaven with a gracious increase; he then began to take him to his ancient stratagems, used of old against the first Christians [<again Bradford compares early Protestants to the original church]. . . .
+[¶1.2] But when he [Satan] could not prevail by these means, against the main truths of the gospel, but that they [truths] began to take root in many places, being watered with the blood of the martyrs, and blessed from heaven with a gracious increase; he then began to take him to his ancient stratagems, used of old against the first Christians [<again Bradford compares early Protestants to the original church of Christ's Apostles, here called "the first Christians." ]. . . .

-[Instructor’s note: The Pilgrims, fearful of losing their separate identity and seeing their children wander off from their special community, decide not to assimilate to the modern Dutch culture that gave them freedom of worship.
-Instead, the Pilgrims move again, this time to America and a very different immigrant story, where assimilation to the Indian culture is not an option.]
+The Pilgrims' Dutch experiment was successful in many respects, but soon these English people became fearful of losing their separate identity.
+Particularly they saw their children wandering off from their special community.
+At risk of losing their unique status as a people of God, the Pilgrims decided not to assimilate to the modern Dutch culture that gave them freedom of worship.
+Instead, the Pilgrims moved again, this time to America, creating a unique immigrant story that becomes the prototype of the USA's dominant culture, in which assimilation to American Indian culture is not an option.

 4, paragraph 1a = ¶4.1a]

-[Instructor’s note: This chapter briefly describes the Pilgrims’ 65-day crossing of the Atlantic and their search for a proper area to settle.]
+[Instructor’s note: This chapter briefly describes the Pilgrims’ 65-day crossing of the Atlantic and their search for a proper area to settle, which eventually brings them to Cape Cod Bay in Massachusetts.]

 [¶9.1] September 6 .
 These troubles being blown over, and now all being compact together in one ship, they put to sea again with a prosperous wind, which continued divers [several] days together, which was some encouragement unto them; yet, according to the usual manner, many were afflicted with seasickness.